Assignment 1 - CUDA and Bender Setup

 - Complete the Matrix Addition application by adding your code to

 kernel.cu.
 Use a thread block dimension of 16x16.
 You may consult the class slides on vector add.

 - How many total thread blocks do we use?

 - Are all thread blocks full?
 That is, do all threads in the thread block have data to operate on?

-- How can this basic vector add program be improved?
+- How can this basic Matrix Addition program be improved?
 (What changes do you think can be made to speed up the code?)

-- Answer the previous questions by adding a report document in the repository.
+- Answer the previous questions by including a report document in the repository in either PDF, Plain text, or Markdown format only.
 Please name your report

-- Commit and push your completed Vector Add to the github repository.
+- Commit and push your completed Matrix Addition to the github repository.
 (You only need to modify

 Please also include your name in the report.